alexharri/website/posts/canvas-to-ascii.md

 ## Limits of a 2D shape vector

 Using two sampling circles -- one upper and one lower -- produces a much better result than the $1$-dimensional (pixelated) approach.
-However, it still fall short when trying to capture other aspects of a character's shape.
+However, it still falls short when trying to capture other aspects of a character's shape.

 For example, two circles don't capture the shape of characters that fall in the middle of the cell.
 Consider `-`: